jordwest/prism/docs/JOURNAL.md

 All that is now done.
 Ally position swapping, tile entity lookup, copying across flags.
 Only thing is I've removed follow for now.
 I need to think about that some more, likely going to just do a follow-nearest-ally instead.

 Next up, finally, is enemies.
 I think after some basic enemies that might be it for the day though, trying to take it easy over the next couple days.

+Another though re swapping: Should only one swap per turn be allowed?
+Otherwise it could allow for some cheesing of attacks.